webrecorder/web-replay-gen/README.md

 }
 ```

-The default behavior is to list WACZ files in the `archives` directory.
+The default behavior is to list Web Archive files in the `archives` directory.
 Web Archive files (`.wacz`, `.warc`) are ignored in git and and copied over to the output `_site` by default, retaining their directory structure.

 </details>